 The Bank allocates significant resources to ensure ongoing monitoring and compliance with approved risk limits.
 Credit risk, including compliance with key credit risk limits, is reported monthly.
-Once an account has been placed on a watch / early warning list, the exposure is carefully monitored and where appropriate, exposure reductions are effected.
-In addition, exceptions to credit policy are reviewed regularly.
+Once an account has been placed on a watch list, the exposure is carefully monitored and where appropriate, exposure reductions are effected.